Nyllaah/Nyllaah/README.md

 I know what you're thinking...
 "Why Nylla?"...
 It's a childhood nickname.
 My friends and I invented it to roleplay in the Harry Potter world and it kinda stuck. 😁

 I live in Brasília, Brazil.
-I'm currently studying at [Trybe](http://www.trybe.com.br), a nationally renowned Programming School.
+I'm currently studying at [Trybe](http://www.trybe.com.br), a nationally renowned Tech School.
 I also enjoy everything related to graphic design, languages, AI and gaming.
 I'm an ESL teacher and I have an Online English Course.
 I'm developing an application based on my teaching methodology as a way to apply everything I've been learning and also expand my business.